Alice Boner: Findings in Indian art

 During this whole time, Alice Boner never stopped painting, and her studies on these methods of ancient compositions led Boner to paint a triptych inspired by her findings in the Shilpa Prakasha.
 The subjects of her triptych are Prakṛti, Vishvarupa, and Kālī.
 She worked on these large paintings for several years, but was never quite satisfied with them.
 Today the triptych is on display in the Bharat Kala Bhavan at the Museum of the Banaras Hindu University.

-1969, an honorary doctor's degree was conferred on Alice Boner by the University of Zurich, based on her academic contributions and publications.
+In 1969, an honorary doctor's degree was conferred on Alice Boner by the University of Zurich, based on her academic contributions and publications.
 The greatest honor was conferred upon her in 1974 when the President of India awarded her the Padma Bhushan, the third highest civilian award in the Republic of India.